-QX is fixed for five years, with the charge varying each year by an agreed efficiency target at each station (if applicable).
+The approach to the setting of the QX charge was updated for CP7.
+The QX charge for the first year of CP7 was set to reflect the CP6 QX charge, but uplift to adjust for inflation.
+The QX charge for each subsequent year of CP7 was set by increasing the annual fee by a fixed 2% uplift per annum.
 It aims to provide certainty to RUs on what they will pay over a five year period, and further incentivises Network Rail to obtain value for money in the services it offers and procures from third parties at managed stations.